It is a one-to-one, non-judgemental relationship where you volunteer your time to support and encourage someone.

 We accept most people over the age of 18, who have a keen interest in helping other people.

-If you live in the Salford area, then even better, as you'll already have local knowledge, which can be invaluable when volunteering.
+If you live in the Greater Manchester area, then even better, as you'll already have local knowledge, which can be invaluable when volunteering.

 If you're interested in volunteering, then all you have to do, is complete our online application form and you will be invited for an interview prior to training.
 You will also need to include two character references alongside your application form.